When He Cometh, or "Jewels"

 Alison Krauss and the Cox Family singing "Jewels," the other name of this song:

 There is no online video of them singing it that I could find, but their rendition, a combination of voices and stringed instruments, is sweet, heart-felt, warm, and very polished - my favorite.
-Here is my adaptation of their version:
+This is my adaptation of their version.

 If you are baffled by the G chord with C in the bass in measures 4 and 8, and you find you don't like it, just use a G broken chord instead.